nicchunglow/music-player/README.md

 - choose a song from the queue list

-- play shuffled or unshuffled song list
+- play shuffled or unshuffled song list, with shuffle function enabled by default.

 - Have 'now playing' notification if it is playing